Civ13/civ13-wiki/Guide_to_Construction.md

 barricades along with fences.
 There are also somewhat distinct categories of fortifications and lighting.

-<b>Mind that the orientation of some constructions depends on the
-direction your character is facing!** For example, some walls are built vertically if you are facing North or South, or horizontally, if you are facing East or West.
+**Mind that the orientation of some constructions depends on the direction your character is facing!** For example, some walls are built vertically if you are facing North or South, or horizontally, if you are facing East or West.
 Some wall types also have separate corner elements for better appearance.
 All of this is marked in the description of a specific construction. **N, S, W, E** mean you need to be facing either North, South, West and East to build a wall the same as the image;
-<b>All** means the construction will look the same regardless of the
+**All** means the construction will look the same regardless of the direction.
-direction.

 <b>Some wall tiles change their appearance depending on neighbouring